Imperialism: France

 In World War II, Charles de Gaulle and the Free French used the overseas colonies as bases from which they fought to liberate France.
 However, after 1945 anti-colonial movements began to challenge the Empire.
 France fought and lost a bitter war in Vietnam in the 1950s.
 Whereas they won the war in Algeria, de Gaulle decided to grant Algeria independence anyway in 1962.
 French settlers and many local supporters relocated to France.
-Nearly all of France's colonies gained independence by 1960, but France retained great financial and diplomatic influence.
+Nearly all of France's colonies gained independence by 1960, but France retained significant financial and diplomatic influence.
 It has repeatedly sent troops to assist its former colonies in Africa in suppressing insurrections and coups d'état.